thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Services.desc.md

 * Explain what an Angular service is.
 * Explain why an Angular service is important.
+* Explain the different ways to implement a service, specifically:
+  * a factory service
+  * a service service
 * Implement an Angular service.
 * Inject a custom Angular service into an Angular controller.